 Carrie Withers is the Executive Director for the Fred SPCA.
 As the Executive Director, Carrie oversees the development and strategic planning of the Animal Resource Center to achieve maximum lifesaving initiatives for the animals in our community.
 Before being named Executive Director, Carrie spent the past two decades in accounting, business management and development of local area businesses to include several non-profits and private sector businesses.
 Carrie is thrilled to be a part of the Fred SPCA Team and join in the mission at our Animal Resource Center.

-As Deputy Director, Sarah oversees the staff that runs the foster, intake, transfer, volunteer, social media and outreach programs.
+As Deputy Director, Sarah oversees the staff that runs the foster, intake, transfer and behavior.
 With a constantly changing population of animals, Sarah enables the SPCA to scale, while keeping animals, foster and volunteer families, shelter partners, adopters, and staff supported.
 When Sarah is not saving lives, she is spending time with her children, husband, and 4 dogs while binge-watching the latest releases on Netflix and Hulu.

 Dee Hwang is the Director of Development for the Fred SPCA.
 Dee brings two decades of experience securing indispensable resources for organizations, having raised tens of millions for worthy causes.
 Dee is ecstatic to be championing the life-changing pursuit of the Fred SPCA.
 She loves cats, comic-books and volunteering for her daughter's school, Fredericksburg Academy, in her spare time.